Ibroxim13/-2-project-Frontend-Mentor/README.md

-Thsi is the my second project from Frontend Mentor challenges.
+This is the my second project from Frontend Mentor challenges.